mafaro21/twitClone/client/tasksCompleted.md

-- fetching another users profile
+- fetching another users tweets
+- delete button
-- routing for any user
+- error page for when a user doesn't exist